drmargarido/odin-docset/README.md

 # odin-docset
 Odin docset generation for the odin pkgs to be used in Zeal / Dash / Velocity

+## Setup

+1. Download last version from [releases](https://github.com/drmargarido/odin-docset/releases) and
+2. Copy the Odin.docset folder to your Zeal / Dash / Velocity docsets folder.

 ## Steps to generate the docset

 First download the most recent docs for the packages